 There’s still time to catch Asking for a friend, a new solo exhibition by Harm van den Dorpel.
 The show is taking place at Narrative Projects (London) and runs until 20th January 2018.
 Harm is a Berlin-based Dutch conceptual artist regarded a key figure in the post-internet art movement.
 Alongside other contemporaries, he is developing new ways of exploring technology, digital footprints, and social networks.

 For this solo show, the artist brought a selection of recent works from multiple series of semi-algorithmically generated work.
 There are wall works, which function as preliminary material conclusions, but running software from which the work emerged is also on display.

 The expression ‘asking for a friend’ we read is used when the person asking feels embarrassed and pretends to be asking for somebody else.
 The subject that poses the sensitive question introduces an imaginary constructed proxy onto which feelings of shame or guilt might be projected.
-The pieces are named with passwords that actually people use in real life, found on the internet.
-This also a recalls this feeling or shame as some can be particularly bizarre.
+The pieces are named with passwords that people actually use in real life, found on the internet.
+This also recalls this feeling of shame, as some can be particularly bizarre.

 Harm’s software simulates biological processes such as learning, reproduction and growth.
 Each artwork has virtual chromosomes, parents and relatives.
 He crossbreeds pieces Using evolutionary and genetic algorithms, emphasising desired traits and eliminating unwanted aesthetics, akin to breeding dogs or flowers.

 Multiple factors such as promiscuity, fertility and interconnectedness of specimen inform the artist’s decision as to whether or not a work is contingently ‘fit’ enough to be materialised.
 In this possible space, the final works are haunted by eliminating all the potential pieces that were not meant to be.